st34-satoshi/quixo-cpp/README.md

 solve real quixo

 ## find reachable states
+TODO:

 - `c++ -std=c++17 reachable_state.cpp`
 - `./a.out`

 ## compute all states value from back
-I recommend you to start a smaller size (2 or 3).
 You can change board size in global.cpp.
 ### prepare
 windows may need to modify the fileName function in state.cpp (line 435).
 ### Run